 Located conveniently near State Road 46 just west of Columbus, this 98-acre preserve is larger than any park in Bartholomew County and is an excellent spot for hiking, bird watching, and enjoying nature.
 A mowed parking area along County Club Road provides access to two miles of mowed trails through scenic woods and fields, which are old farm fields now reverting to nature.
 Look for the kiosk by the parking lot on the east side of the road, which is across the road from a stone house.
-The trail features several benches, an observation deck, and a tree identification quiz by local Cub Scout Pack 557.
+The trail features several benches, an observation deck, and a tree identification trail by Cub Scout Pack 557.

 Touch the Earth was purchased by Sycamore in 1995 and 1998 through the help of Sycamore Land Trust members and many generous donors.